CaseyTaylorLearningJourney/Homelab/README.md

 - **Primary Site**
   - Software Controller running on LXC Container
-  - Omada ER8411 Router: 15 VLANs, all with strict traffic rules
+  - Omada ER8411 Router: 16 VLANs, all with strict traffic rules (This is actually brand new.
+I jumped the gun on adding this to my hardware list.
+Previous Router was a ER7206, still functional just....
+Well 10G, need I say more?)
   - Omada SX3008F Switch: server connectivity

 - **Secondary Site**